2014 HSC Rules and Procedures guide

-(i) If illness or misadventure prevented you from attending an examination, or affected your performance in the examination, it is your right and responsibility to lodge an illness/misadventure appeal.
+(i) If illness or misadventure prevented you from attending an examination, or affected your performance in the examination, it is your right and responsibility to lodge an illness/misadventure application.

-(ii) Appeal forms and Higher School Certificate Examination Appeals Due to Illness or Misadventure: Information Guide for Students are available from the presiding officer or your principal.
-These documents provide further details of appeal procedures.
+(ii) Application forms and Higher School Certificate Examination Applications Due to Illness or Misadventure: Information Guide for Students are available from the presiding officer or your principal.
+These documents provide further details of application procedures.
 It is important that you follow the instructions provided.

-(iii) You must retain the acknowledgement slip from the illness/misadventure appeal form signed by the presiding officer or principal.
+(iii) You must retain the acknowledgement slip from the illness/misadventure application form signed by the presiding officer or principal.

-(iv) The illness/misadventure appeals process is designed for cases where, because of illness or misadventure, your performance in an examination is not a good measure of your achievement.
+(iv) The illness/misadventure application process is designed for cases where, because of illness or misadventure, your performance in an examination is not a good measure of your achievement.
 It does not cover: